 b.
-Research/scholarship funding
+Research/creative activity funding

-Acquiring extramural funding to support research/scholarship is valued by the University and this Department and is necessary to sustain the mission of the University.
-They allow individuals to pursue research questions that might be difficult without such funding and thus contribute to the research mission of the Department.
-A candidate for tenure and promotion to Associate Professor must therefore either demonstrate success in acquiring funding that will help sustain a research/scholarship program, or demonstrate having made significant efforts to obtain such funding and having realistic strategies for continuing to do so.
-A candidate for promotion to Professor must show a record of sustained grant activity comprised of either grants received or a sustained record of extramural grant submissions, or a combination of the two.
+Acquiring funding to support research/creative activity is valued by the University and this College and is necessary to sustain the mission of the University.
+A candidate must therefore either demonstrate success in acquiring funding that will help sustain a research program, or demonstrate having made efforts to obtain such funding and having realistic strategies for continuing to do so.
+Applying for grants or receiving grant funding is not explicitly necessary for tenure or promotion.
+Both successful and unsuccessful efforts to obtain such funding contribute positively to a candidate's performance in research/creative activity.
+It is possible to meet the expected level of performance through many different types of scholarly activities Applying for grants and receiving grants is simply one of many scholarly activities that are considered in retention, promotion, and tenure decisions.

 c.
-Summary rating scale for research/scholarship
+Summary rating scale for research/creative activity

-Ratings on the four-point scale below reflect the joint consideration of quantity and quality of research/scholarship as described above.
+Ratings on the three-point scale below reflect the joint consideration of quantity and quality of research/creative activity as described above.

-Excellent: The candidate has made substantial, sustained contributions in one or more topic areas of research.
-The quality and quantity of research reflect a coherent agenda in at least one topic area.
+Excellent: The candidate has made substantial, sustained contributions in one or more topic areas of research/creative activity.
+The quality and quantity of research/creative activity reflect a coherent agenda in at least one topic area.